shurjopay-plugins/sp-plugin-python/README.md

 ## Audience

-This document is intended for the technical personnel of merchants and service providers that want to integrate a new online payment gateway using python plugin provided by Shurjopay.
+This document is intended for the technical personnel of merchants and service providers that want to integrate a new online payment gateway using python plugin provided by shurjoPay.

 ## Integration